FusionAuth/fusionauth-quickstart-python-flask-web/README.md

 # Example Flask Application

-This repo holds two versions of an example Python/Flask application that uses FusionAuth as the identity provider.
+This repo holds an example Python/Flask application that uses FusionAuth as the identity provider.
 This application will use an OAuth Authorization Code Grant workflow to log a user in and get them access and refresh tokens.

+This application was built by following the [Python/Flask Quickstart](https://fusionauth.io/quickstarts/fusionauth-quickstart-python-flask-web).

 ## Project Contents